In an SF6 Circuit breaker, sulphur hexafluoride gas is used as the arc quenching medium.

 Working of SF6 CB

-The high-pressure flow of sulphur hexafluoride gas (SF6) rapidly absorbs the free electrons in the arc path to form immobile negative ions which are ineffective as charge carriers.
+The high-pressure flow of sulphur hexafluoride gas (SF6) rapidly absorbs the free electrons in the arc path.
+It forms immobile negative ions which are ineffective as charge carriers.

 The result is that the medium between the contacts quickly builds up high dielectric strength and causes the extinction of the arc.
-After the breaker operation (i.e. after arc extinction), the valve is closed by the action of a set of springs.
+After the breaker operation (i.e. after arc extinction in circuit breaker), the valve is closed by the action of a set of springs.

 The SF6 Circuit Breakers are available as in following designs.

-The dead tank means that interruption takes place in a grounded enclosure and CTs are located on both sides of the break (i.e., interrupter contacts).
-In such circuit breakers, the interruption maintenance takes place at ground level and its seismic withstand is better than circuit breakers with the live tank designs.
+The dead tank means that interruption takes place in a grounded enclosure.
+CTs are located on both sides of the break (i.e., interrupter contacts).
+In such circuit breakers, the interruption maintenance takes place at ground level.
+And its seismic withstand is better than circuit breakers with the live tank designs.

 However, they require more insulating gas in order to provide the proper amount of insulation between the interrupter and the grounded tank enclosure.
 The modular dead tank CB has been specially developed for integration of SF6 insulated substation systems.